sagemeadows/phonlab-guide/README.md

 \
 `ggplot(dataframe, aes(x = xvar, y = yvar)) + geom_boxplot()`

-There’s more tools you can use in ggplot2, but for now, just get a feel for the structure of ggplot code.
+There’s a lot of tools you can use in ggplot2, and a lot of other things you can add on. [**Here’s a reference of all the geoms and other things you can add to the plot**](https://ggplot2.tidyverse.org/reference/).

 #### Alternative plotting methods
 You can also make plots in Python with [matplotlib](https://matplotlib.org/stable/index.html) ([installation instructions here](https://matplotlib.org/stable/users/installing.html)).